kineticstoolkit/kineticstoolkit_doc/html/_sources/python_strings.md

 print(ankle_moment)
 ```

-A single string that includes both the definition and the result would be more readable:  "The calculated ankle moment is 100.1 Nm."
+A single string that includes both the definition and the result would be more readable:

+> "The calculated ankle moment is 100.1 Nm."

 Including variables into strings is easily done using f-strings.
 F-strings' name comes from their `f` prefix.
-With f-strings, python evaluates the content between curly braces `{}` and replaces this content by its evaluation.
+With f-strings, Python evaluates the content between curly braces `{}` and replaces this content by its evaluation.

 ```{code-cell} ipython3
 # Here, we create the sentence above.